-We found leaders and managers within the organisation had the capacity, values and skills to deliver high-quality, sustainable care.
+We found leaders and managers had the capacity, values and skills to deliver high-quality, sustainable care.

 Leaders and managers were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.